LuposX/BostonHousingPrediction/README.md

     *   fix negative output of predictions #24
     *   optimized folder structure for PYPI #13
     *   optimized some code.(comments, input)
-    *   documentation: changes in PYPI, cooments in code
+    *   documentation: changes in PYPI, coments in code

 *   0.2.1
     *   add normalization for data